Lynsi Snyder: Philanthropy

 Snyder co-founded Slave 2 Nothing, a non-profit corporation that exists to create, educate and assist in solutions to eliminate human trafficking and help individuals and their families to experience complete freedom and healing from substance addiction, with her husband Sean Ellingson in 2016.
 The foundation raises money and directs it to organizations that combat both substance abuse and human trafficking.
 In 2021, it made 96 grants totaling $1.7 million to nonprofit organizations in the seven states where In-N-Out has restaurants.
+In 2023, it made 117 grants totaling $2.5 million.

 She is President of the In-N-Out Burger Foundation, which supports abused and neglected children, and was founded by her uncle Rich Snyder, grandmother Esther Snyder and mom Lynda Snyder.

+In 2023, Snyder and In-N-Out made a significant financial contribution to Biola University in memory of Esther Snyder.
+The gift will help fund the creation of a new $92 million, 52,100-square-foot studio for the university's film students, and Biola subsequently renamed its film school the Snyder School of Cinema and Media Arts in the family's honor.
+While the size of Snyder's donation was not disclosed, it was the largest in the school's 115-year history, surpassing a $12 million gift in 2015.